What Is The Least Common Multiple Of 9 18

 Example: Two buses leave a station at the same time.
 One bus leaves every 45 minutes, and the other leaves every 60 minutes.
 When will they next leave the station at the same time?
 LCM(45, 60) = 180 minutes.
 So, they will leave the station together again in 180 minutes (3 hours).

-Utilize Technology: Take advantage of online calculators and software tools to quickly calculate the LCM of numbers.
+5. make use of Technology: Take advantage of online calculators and software tools to quickly calculate the LCM of numbers.
 These tools can save time and ensure accuracy.
-However, always understand the underlying principles behind the calculation.
+That said, always understand the underlying principles behind the calculation.

-Understand the Context: The LCM is most useful when you need to find a common ground or a shared quantity that multiple entities can divide into evenly.
-For example, coordinating shifts, dividing resources, or synchronizing events.
+6. Understand the Context: The LCM is most useful when you need to find a common ground or a shared quantity that multiple entities can divide into evenly.
+As an example, coordinating shifts, dividing resources, or synchronizing events.
 Knowing why you're finding the LCM helps you apply it correctly.

 FAQ